The post Airtel Fixed Deposit Schemes 2024 appeared first on Dividend Screen.

 The post Cumulative vs Non-Cumulative FDs appeared first on Dividend Screen.

-Higher interest paying banks on FD
+]]>The post Higher interest paying banks on FD appeared first on Dividend Screen.

-A fixed deposit (FD) is a tenured deposit account provided by small finance, banks or non-bank financial institutions which provides investors a higher rate of interest than a regular savings account, until the given maturity date.
+]]>A fixed deposit (FD) is a tenured deposit account provided by small finance, banks or non-bank financial institutions which provides investors a higher rate of interest than a regular savings account, until the given maturity date.
 It may or may not require the creation of a separate account.
 Higher interest paying banks on FD with various benefits are explained below.,

 FD interest rates in July 2024: Many banks have revised their fixed deposit interest rates effective July 1, 2024 for amounts below Rs 3 crore.
 Note that some banks have updated the date and rates remain the same.
 Check which bank offers the highest interest rates after the revision.